spwhitton/consfigurator/doc/introduction.rst

   author on implementations other than SBCL, so testing and portability patches are welcome.

+- Lisp implementations which will run on the hosts you wish to configure must expose some mechanism for safely calling fork(2), like ``SB-POSIX:FORK`` in the case of SBCL.
+The root Lisp does not need to fork(2).

 - Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome, and the design of Consfigurator should enable supporting other systems.